smartenv-crs4/keycloak-express-middleware/README.md

 **` -- @parameters -- `**
 - **app**: `[required]` Express application instance (e.g., const app = express();)
 - **keyCloakConfig:** `[required]`JSON object containing the Keycloak client configuration.
-This can be obtained from the Keycloak admin console: Clients → [client name] → Installation → "Keycloak OIDC JSON" → Download
+This can be obtained from the Keycloak admin console: Clients → [client name] → Installation → "Keycloak OIDC JSON" → Download.
+It accepts other parameter not defined in downloaded config like:
+  - "verifyTokenAudience": If verify-token-audience = true, the adapter rejects the token if its audience does not match the client that receives it.
+  - "bearerOnly": for public client. if it is set to true the client cannot call login services
   Example:
 ```json